-This article outlines the difficulty in studying the mysterious fascial system of the body.
-Ida Rolf, who created Rolf Structural Integration, has been speaking about the importance of and creating change within the fascial system since the 50′s.
+Ida Rolf, who created Rolf Structural Integration, has been speaking about the importance of and creating change within the body’s fascia since the 50′s.
 Mainstream science is finally catching up to her.
-Read on for the details:

 The Seattle Seahawks Golden Tate praises Rolfing in this video testimonial.
 Rolfing, good training and diet keep him healthy and feeling fresh throughout the football season.

 Tate, from the Seattle Seahawks football team, vouched for what Rolfing has done for his body.
 “I feel like I benefitted from it after just having one session,” Tate said…

 This woman avoided surgery by using Rolf Structural Integration.
 She had been diagnosed with carpal tunnel syndrome and didn’t realize she had alternatives.